A primer on semiconvex functions in general potential theories: The Subharmonic Addition Theorem

-where the former inclusion is trivial and the latter is the thesis of the proposition.
+where the former inclusion is trivial and the latter is given by \Cref{pusc:sum}.

-In other words, \Cref{pusc:sum} assures that every upper contact $2$-jet of the sum $u+v$ of two quasi-convex functions can be represented as the sum of two $2$-jets of $\call F$ and $\call G$, respectively, hence $u+v \in \call F + \call G\,(X)$.
-This will be used in the proof of the strict comparison for quasi-convex functions (\Cref{scqc}). \end{remark}
+In other words, \Cref{pusc:sum} assures that every upper contact $2$-jet of the sum $u+v$ of two semiconvex functions $u \in \call F(X)$ and $v \in \call G(X)$ can be represented as the sum of two $2$-jets of $\call F$ and $\call G$, respectively, hence $u+v \in (\call F + \call G)(X)$.
+This will be used in the proof of the strict comparison for semiconvex functions (\Cref{scqc}). \end{remark}

-\begin{remark} Furthermore, if $\call F$ and $\call G$ are constant coefficients subequations, then the assumption that $u$ and $v$ are quasi-convex can be dropped; therefore we have
+\begin{remark} If $\call F$ and $\call G$ are constant coefficients subequations, then the assumption that $u$ and $v$ are semiconvex can be dropped; therefore, we have

-This follows from a quasi-convex approximation technique that was introduced in \cite{hldir09} in a context of pure second-order subequations and that works fine also for general constant coefficient subequations. \end{remark}
+This will be proved next and follows from the semiconvex approximation technique that was introduced in \cite{hldir09} in a context of pure second-order subequations and that works fine also for general constant coefficient subequations. \end{remark}

-As we anticipated in the previous part, the supconvolution is known to provide an effective way to approximate upper semicontinuous functions by a quasi-convex \emph{regularization} of them (see \Cref{baspropsc} for four basic properties of the supconvolution).
-The next proposition which imitates \cite[Theorem~8.2]{hldir09} shows that, for constant coefficent subequations $\call F$, if one takes the supconvolution of a bounded $\call F$-subharmonic with, then it remains $\call F$-subharmonic, provided we are far enough from the boundary of the domain $X$.
+As we anticipated in the previous part, the sup-convolution of Definition \ref{def:supconv} is known to provide an effective way to approximate upper semicontinuous functions by a semiconvex \emph{regularization} of them (recall the four basic properties of the sup-convolution collected in \Cref{baspropsc}).
+The next proposition, which imitates \cite[Theorem~8.2]{hldir09}, shows that, for constant coefficent subequations $\call F$, the sup-convolution of a bounded \Fd subharmonic remains \Fd subharmonic, provided that we are far enough from the boundary of the domain $X$.